How we work

 IIGCC (Institutional Investors Group on Climate Change) is a European network forum for institutional investors that have joined forces to ensure a more sustainable and climate-friendly future.

-BankInvest's policy for corporate social responsibility, sustainability risks and responsible investment
+BankInvest's policy for responsible investment